alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 | Ohio               | New York           |

-### Where NFL scounts should focus their scouting based on College:
+### Where NFL scouts should focus their scouting based on College:

 | 1st Round Scouting | Any Round Scouting |
 |--------------------|--------------------|